>

 Students may submit a screenshot or picture of an assessment as long as the student’s name is visible on the test results.
 Please contact us at vsa.pty@vanderbilt.edu if you have questions concerning your test scores.

-At this time, due to the impact that COVID has had on testing availability and requirements, VSA is allowing for an option that does not require test score submission to determine program eligibility.
+At this time, VSA is currently allowing for an option that does not require test score submission to determine program eligibility.

 Please note, although selecting the portfolio option does not hurt a student’s chances of admission, VSA strongly encourages students to submit test scores (option 1).